aws-samples/aws-cross-account-serverless-microservices/README.md

 git clone https://github.com/aws-samples/aws-cross-account-serverless-microservices.git
 ```

-This creates a directory named `aws-cross-account-serverless-microservices` in your current directory, which contains the code for the Serverless Microservices sample application.
+This creates a directory named `aws-cross-account-serverless-microservices` under your current directory, which contains the code for the Serverless Microservices sample application.

 #### 3. Prepare the bootstrap script that will execute the CloudFormation templates and create the cross stack CodePipelines